 The homemade breakfast– best enjoyed on the small, flower-covered terrace– is particularly charming.
 Expect items like homemade Maine blueberry muffins; fluffy, farm-fresh eggs with local greens; and fresh orange juice.
 What’s not to love?

-The Yachtsman Hotel & Marina Club offers 30 luxurious harbor front bungalows with garden terraces and luxe designer furnishings by local power couple/design partners Louise and Ralph Hurlbutt, of Hurlbutt Designs.
+The Yachtsman Hotel & Marina Club offers 30 luxurious, harbor-front bungalows with garden terraces and luxe designer furnishings by local power couple/design partners Louise and Ralph Hurlbutt, of Hurlbutt Designs.
 Expect bright, elegant colors, lushly padded headboards, and fabulous Adirondack chairs that are signature to the area.

 Strategically located on the Kennebunk River, YHME is close to Dock Square and a number of notable restaurants.
 The Arundel Wharf, The Boathouse, Mabel’s Lobster Claw, and The Burleigh are all within walking distance.
+So is the beautiful town green– an ideal spot for picnicking in the shade.

 Blueberry Picking at Spiller Farm